-The protective coating: Your Baby ’s skin starts getting coated, from head to toe, with a white creamy substance known as vernix caseosa.
-Vernix helps to moisturize Your Baby ’s skin while in the womb, protecting it from the amniotic fluid, and it also eases the journey down the birth canal during delivery – serving as a natural lubricant.
+The protective coating: Your Child ’s skin starts getting coated, from head to toe, with a white creamy substance known as vernix caseosa.
+Vernix helps to moisturize Your Child ’s skin while in the womb, protecting it from the amniotic fluid, and it also eases the journey down the birth canal during delivery – serving as a natural lubricant.

 Even after birth, vernix coating can continue to protect your baby’s skin by helping it retain moisture and stave off bacterial infections.
 This is why it’s not recommended to instantly bath a baby after birth, and the World Health Organization (WHO) recommends waiting for at least six hours.

 The increase in weight may lead to stretch marks on your legs and belly, and you might experience more back pain and other symptoms.

 Melasma: You may start noticing darkened skin patches on your face or elsewhere, known as melasma or “the mask of pregnancy”.
-Usually, the patches aren’t of any concern for your or Your Baby ’s health and naturally fade after giving birth.
+Usually, the patches aren’t of any concern for your or Your Child ’s health and naturally fade after giving birth.